YellowJacketLinux/lfs-rpmbootstrap/README.md

 By default, LFS/BLFS does not compress man or info pages.
 By default, RPM uses gzip compression on man and info pages.
-Thus when RPM bootstrapping an LFS system, you will likely end up with two copies of each man and info page.
+Thus when RPM bootstrapping an LFS system, one typically ends up with two copies of each man and info page.

 One solution is to gzip all man and info pages *before* the RPM bootstrap.
 That way the files on the file system will have the same file name as the file names in the RPM files.
-Similarly, you can configure your RPM build environment to NOT gzip the man and info pages.
+Similarly, one can configure the RPM build environment to NOT gzip the man and info pages.
 Then once the bootstrap is complete, revert it to gzip in future package builds.
 However, I just use a shell script to find and delete the duplicates.
 Since RPM compresses them and the script only deletes the